What are varicose veins?

 How are vein problems diagnosed?

 An Interventional Radiologist can assess your clinical situation through an ultrasound evaluation.
-The ultrasound is important because it determines which veins are not functioning properly and allows the physician to create a "game plan" to present you with a treatment plan.
+The ultrasound is important because it determines which veins are not functioning properly and allows the physician to create a "game plan" and to present you with a treatment plan.

 How are varicose veins treated?